Lab41/pythia/docs/index.md

 `GoogleNews-vectors-negative300.bin.gz`

 If `W2V_PRETRAINED` is False, Pythia will train a word2vec model based on your corpus (not recommended for small collections).
- THe following parameters control word2vec training.
+ The following parameters control word2vec training:
 ### W2V_MIN_COUNT (5)
 Minimum number of times a unique word must appear in corpus to be given a vector representation
 ### W2V_WINDOW (5)